- About us

 Close monitoring of project developments, particularly in the power sector, was a contributing factor to African Energy's work with the AEEP Secretariat from 2012 to create a database and monitoring tool to measure progress towards agreed Africa-EU targets for energy access, energy security and renewable energy and energy efficiency.

-In September 2017, we launched African Energy Live Data, an innovative and interactive data platform featuring continually updated and verified data and profiles on more than 6,500 power plants and projects across Africa and the organisations behind them.
+In September 2017 African Energy Live Data was launched, an innovative and interactive data platform which features continually updated and verified data and profiles on more than 6,700 power plants and projects across Africa and the organisations behind them.